wareya/pbrnet/README.md

 It's python but it uses uv so it's not as awful to use as most python programs.

-If you REALLY want, there's a fully in-browser no-server version you can test with, but note that it's like 10x slower. https://wareya.github.io/pbrnet/
+If you REALLY want, there's a fully in-browser no-server version you can test with, but note that it's meaningfully slower. https://wareya.github.io/pbrnet/

 ```
 # convert every file textures/*.dds